peterbourgon/peter-bourgon-org/src/blog/2018-10-23-ethical-responsibility.md

 the ethical responsibility of humans to reduce suffering.
 Not conceptually, not theoretically, but actually, in effect and consequence, on the lives of our fellow humans.
 We're not slaves to an arbitrary and inhumane objectivity.
-Systems of all types -- software, legal, civil -- have humanity as a foundation, not the other way around.
+Systems of all types&mdash;software, legal, civil&mdash;have humanity as a foundation, not the other way around.